Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Temporal Analyses

-This leads to the following theorem: \begin{theorem} {Let $\alpha(\x,t)$ be any density of a conserved quantity, which is continuous and continuously differentiable in space and in time throughout a fluid volume $\Omega(t)$, for all positions up to the boundary and all times considered.} The total derivative and volumetric average operators will be commutative, i.e.,
+However, from \eqref{eq:local_norm_x}, the left-hand side of \eqref{eq:Re_tr_x_prob} vanishes for all $t$.
+This leads to the following theorem: \begin{theorem} Let $p(\x|t)$ be the probability density of the position $\x$ at the specified time $t$, defined over a fluid volume $\Omega(t)$ containing a relative velocity vector field $\u_{rel}(\x,t)$.
+Let $p(\x|t)$ be continuous and continuously differentiable in space and in time throughout $\Omega(t)$, for all positions up to the boundary and all times considered.
+For all $\x \in \Omega(t)$ and all times $t$: